-1. BIOS Initialization
+1) BIOS Initialization

-BIOS, the Basic Input Output System is a firmware program that performs a very basic level of interaction with hardware.
-This is the first program that takes control when the computer is powered on.
-The BIOS performs a test on all the hardware component and peripherals called POST, the “Power On Self Test”.
-It initializes required hardware for booting.
+BIOS or the Basic Input Output System is a firmware program that performs a very basic level of interaction with the hardware.
+This is the first program that takes control when the computer is switched on.
+The BIOS performs a test on all the hardware components and peripherals called POST or the “Power On Self Test”.
+It initializes the required hardware for booting.

 The BIOS checks for the boot sector on the bootable device.
 Boot sector is the first physical sector on the storage device, and contains the code required for booting the machine.

-2. The Master Boot Record
+2) The Master Boot Record

 In case of hard disks and many other mass storage media, the boot sector is MBR.
 MBR consists of 512 bytes at the first sector of the hard disk.
 It is important to note that MBR is not located inside any partition.
 MBR precedes the first partition.
 The layout of MBR is as follows:

 • Next 64 bytes contain partition information for 4 partitions (16x4).
 That is why the hard disks can have only 4 primary partitions as the MBR can store information for 4 partitions only.
 So if you need more than 4 partitions on the hard disk, one of the primary partition has to be extended, and out of these extended partitions, logical partitions are created.

 • The last 2 bytes are for MBR signature, also called magic number.
 (Thus total of 446 + 64 + 2 = 512 bytes).

 | 446 | 16 | 16 | 16 | 16 | 2 |

 The first 446 bytes of MBR contains the code that locates the partition to boot from.
 The rest of the booting process take place from that partition.
 This partition contains a software program called the 'bootloader' for booting the system.